-There are a combination of both regulatory and non-regulatory measures available to manage the safety of horticultural produce in Australia.
+There are a combination of regulatory and non-regulatory measures available to manage the safety of horticultural produce in Australia.
 These include legislation at the different levels of government, food safety programs and guidance documents.

-In Australia there are currently no national regulatory food safety requirements applying to the primary production and processing of horticultural products, except for seed sprouts.
-However, some provisions in Chapter 3 of the Australia New Zealand Food Standards Code (the Code) may apply.
-Chapter 3's Food Safety Standards apply to 'food businesses', which generally excludes primary producers unless they sell food directly to the consumer.
+In Australia there are currently no national regulatory food safety requirements that apply to the primary production and processing of horticultural products, except for seed sprouts.
+Chapter 3 of the Australia New Zealand Food Standards Code (the Code) applies to 'food businesses', which generally excludes primary producers unless they sell food directly to the consumer.

-Standards in the Code are implemented and enforced at the state and territory level in Australia.
-Jurisdictions are required to adopt model food provisions to ensure consistent laws across the country.
-Despite there being no specific standards for the primary production and processing of horticultural products (except sprouts), some jurisdictions set out food safety scheme requirements in regulations under their food acts.
-The Australian Government Department of Agriculture administers legislation to regulate the import and export of food, including plant products.
-The main focus of export legislation is on preventing the introduction and spread of pests and diseases.
+Standards in the Code are implemented and enforced by states and territories (jurisdictions) in Australia.
+Standards developed by FSANZ and approved by food ministers are automatically adopted under model state and territory food laws, which ensures consistent laws across the country.
+Despite there being no specific standards for the primary production and processing of horticultural products (except sprouts), some jurisdictions set out food safety scheme requirements in regulations under their food Acts.
+The Australian Government Department of Agriculture, Water and the Environment administers legislation to regulate the import and export of food, including plant products.
+The main focus of import legislation is on preventing the introduction and spread of pests and plant diseases.